 Because there's some of the original image showing beneath the curl, you need to cover it up.
-The simples method (and least destructive) is to paint another color onto a layer below the page curl.
+The simplest method (and least destructive) is to paint another color onto a layer positioned below the page curl layer.

-Step 12: Command click (PC: Ctrl click) the New Layer icon at the bottom of the Layers panel to create a new layer below the one currently active.
-Press B to select the Brush tool and click the top color chip in the Tools panel and select white.
-Paint the corner area so that the underlying image does not show through.
+Step 12: Command click (PC: Ctrl click) the New Layer icon at the bottom of the Layers panel to create a new layer below the currently active layer (this is a great keyboard shortcut to memorize, by the way).
+Press B to activate the Brush tool and click the foreground color chip at the bottom of your Tools panel and choose white.
+Mouse over to your image and paint the corner area so the underlying image doesn't show through.
 Use the Eraser tool if you paint too much.

 Place whatever you'd like to show beneath the curl--like the Olympus logo--on a new layer above the paint layer though below the page curl layer.
-Here's what my Layers panel looks like, with each layer named accordingly:
+Here's what your Layers panel should look like now, with each layer named accordingly:

 Pretty cool, eh?!
 Until next time, may the force of the page curl be with you all :)